 A return to the mythological Garden of Eden or the Four Horsemen of the Apocalypse?

-Today we desperately need a new regenerative culture where ecology isn’t merely about analyzing the world and accumulating more data about our problematic relationship with the natural world but changing our relationship to nature.
+Today, we desperately need a new regenerative culture where ecology isn’t merely about analyzing the world and accumulating more data about our problematic relationship with the natural world but fundamentally changing that relationship.

 To make matter worse, the increasing dominance of electronic media has ushered in what Canadian media philosopher Marshall McLuhan called a “global village” back in the 1970s.

 While this sounds utopian and there are many positives of the emerging global village, McLuhan actually argued that electronic media would create a new form of digital-mediated tribalism where people would have extreme concern with everybody else’s business and the result would be disharmony, polarization and loss of privacy.

 Sounds a lot like the cultural wars and thumb-scrolling voyeurism of the last decade that have arisen alongside the mass adoption of smartphones and social media.